 Because the total tax filing universe is not available in the IRS-SPEC or EITC Interactive Tax Year 2014 data, the data cannot be used to compute an important related measure: the proportion of tax filers in a community who receive the EITC.

-However, IRS-Statistics of Income (SOI) does tabulate data on total tax filers and EITC filers at the ZIP code, county, and state level, which would allow users to calculate the share filers claiming the EITC for those geography types.
+However, IRS-Statistics of Income (SOI) does tabulate data on total tax filers and EITC filers at the ZIP code, county, and state level, which would allow users to calculate the share of filers claiming the EITC for those geography types.

 Note that SOI and SPEC estimates differ somewhat due to slight differences in the methods used to compile the data, so they should not be directly combined to create proportions or other tabulations.
 But users may wish to make use of both data sources to provide a fuller picture of tax filers in their community than they otherwise could.
 For instance, the SOI data offers a look at the total tax filing universe and some key breakouts (e.g., returns claiming the Child Tax Credit, returns prepared with volunteer assistance), but does not provide the detailed information on characteristics of the EITC population available through the SPEC data (e.g., the number and share of EITC filers claiming the Child Tax Credit or using volunteer tax preparation services).